 Service Learning

-Also known as "direct service," charitable works help meet immediate needs (e.g. donating canned goods to a local food bank).
-Opportunities for charitable works include face-to-face interactions and relationship-building with people, or even animals or the environment, who have immediate unmet needs.
+Direct service meets immediate needs (e.g. donating canned goods to a local food bank).
+Opportunities include face-to-face interactions and relationship-building with people, or even animals or the environment, who have immediate unmet needs.

 What Do I Bring?